 “For God so loved the world He gave His only begotten Son.”
 John 3:16

 A few years ago, New York Life made a television commercial describing the characteristics of love using to the Greek language.
 It was a beautiful ad.
-But did you know the different types of love the ad mentions are also found in the Bible.
+But did you know the different types of love the ad mentions are also found in the Bible?
 Of the eight Greek types of love, seven of them are sprinkled throughout God’s word.

 Eros – “Romantic Love”

 Eros is an intense sexual desire for someone.
 Usually, it is so passionate and overwhelming that the Greeks often thought it would cause someone to lose control of their words or actions.
 It is where we get the word erotic.
 Eros can be a very dangerous thing if not reigned in quickly.

 Samson was slow to figure it out, but he finally understood the danger of eros after his passion for Delilah backfired on him.
 Samson was a bit overconfident in himself, perhaps with some reason.
 God had obviously blessed him with great strength, but it is evident he was not very blessed with common sense or impulse control.

 Samson slept with harlots (Judges 16:1) and burned entire grain fields in revenge (Judges 15:5).
 Then he met Delilah (Judges 16), and he could not keep his hands off her.
 It turns out she was a spy for the Philistines, and, as we know, she tricked him into telling her what the source of his strength was.
 Later, after he was asleep, she shaved off all his hair, after which the Philistines arrested him and gouged out his eyes.

 King David also had trouble keeping his hands to himself when he spotted Bathsheba bathing one day.
 Though they were both already married, he immediately sent for her so he could be intimate with her.
 A few months later, she sends word to him that she is pregnant, and David instantly starts plotting her husband’s death.